Signal update keeps your address book secret, keeps it safe

 There are still a few opportunities for this hypothetical evil Signal to snoop, but they’re decidedly limited — much more so than before.
 That reduces the amount of trust you have to place in them — though you still need to trust the secure enclave, the encryption method, and so on.
 But the fewer links in the trust chain, the better.

-This feature hasn’t rolled out to everyone yet; it’s still a “beta technology preview,” but is planned to roll out after testing in the next couple months.Featured Image: Jaap Arriens/NurPhoto/Getty Images
+This feature hasn’t rolled out to everyone yet; it’s still a “beta technology preview,” but is planned to roll out after testing in the next couple of months.Featured Image: Jaap Arriens/NurPhoto/Getty Images

 0